Skip to main content

 });

-Configure ATS with Detect Mode
+Configure ATS With Detect Mode

 Configure ATS with detect mode so ATS knows how to automatically retrieve the identifier, and knows how and when to transform PII into secure, encrypted identity envelopes.